 “Tom, Geraint and Conah have all done exceptionally well to be recognised for their efforts and commitment to developing their skills.

 “All three are a credit to Jones Bros.”

-Founded in the 1950s, Ruthin-based Jones Bros Civil Engineering UK has grown significantly in the last decade.
-Its areas of expertise include the construction of waste management facilities, highways, flood and marine defence and renewable energy projects.
+Founded in the 1950s and employing almost 350 people, Jones Bros has grown significantly in the last decade.
+It is currently working on contracts in various sectors including the construction of waste management facilities, highways, flood and marine defence and renewable energy projects around the UK.